hjwp/liveservertestcase-windows-bug/README.md

-This Gist is just a minimal repro of a bug (I think) in Django's LiveServerTestCase.
+This Gist is just a minimal repro of a bug (I think) in Django's LiveServerTestCase, on Windows.

 Once a site has some static files (eg CSS), then clicking on a link produces an ugly uncaught exception from the LiveServer thread, like this: